 Sandra is an MA candidate in Intelligence and International Security at the Department of War Studies, King’s College London.
 She holds a BA degree in Business Administration at Chung Cheng University in Taiwan.
 Previously, she worked as a security specialist in a private firm in Beijing and London, collecting and analysing open-source intelligence for the APAC and EMEA region and providing security assessment for international business travellers.
 Her research focuses on financial intelligence and its use to combat transnational corruption, and the security implications of global financial crime.
 Her wider research interests include national security intelligence, the practice of open-source intelligence, cybersecurity and the security dimension of China’s Belt and Road Initiative.

 Mary is from the United States and is currently studying for an MA in Science and International Security at King’s College London.
 She graduated from the U.S. Air Force Academy in spring 2020 with a BS in mechanical engineering and is currently serving as an officer in the U.S. Air Force.
 Her writing interests, shaped by her background, include U.S. defense policy, airpower, artificial intelligence, and lethal autonomous weapons.
 Mary is also interested in various topics involving women and mental health in the military.
 At the conclusion of her programme, she will enter pilot training in the United States.
 In her free time, Mary likes to bake, read, hike, and snowboard.

 Sonia Martínez Girón

 I am Sonia Martínez Girón, an MA International Affairs student at KCL.
-I currently work as a Digital Strategist in beautiful Germany.

 I received my Bachelor’s in Linguistics, Culture and Communication from Universidad Autónoma de Madrid.
 During my Bachelors, Language Policy caught my attention.